The maximum efficiency of nano heat engines depends on more than temperature: The general setting for a heat engine

 Throughout our analysis, we deal with two distinct scenarios of work extraction as defined below. \begin{definition}(Perfect work) An amount of work extracted $W_\textup{ext}$ is referred to as \textup{perfect work} when $\varepsilon=0$. \end{definition} The next definition of work involves a condition regarding the \emph{von Neumann entropy} of the final battery state.
 Let $\Delta S$ be the von Neumann entropy of the final battery state.
 When the initial state $\rho_\batt^0$ is pure, we have \be \Delta S:=-\tr(\rho_\battery^1\ln\rho_\battery^1). \ee When the final battery state is given by Eq. \eqref{eq:battery final state}, its probability distribution has its support on a two-dimensional subspace of the battery system, this definition also coincides with the binary entropy of $\varepsilon$,

-\begin{definition}(Near perfect work) An amount of work extracted $W_\textup{ext}$ is referred to as \textup{near perfect work} when \begin{itemize} \item[1)] $0< \varepsilon\leq l,~$ for some fixed $l<1$ and \item[2)] $\displaystyle 0<\frac{\Delta S}{W_\textup{ext}}<p~$ for any $~p>0$, i.e. $\displaystyle\frac{\Delta S}{W_\textup{ext}}$ is arbitrarily small. \end{itemize} \end{definition} In the main text, we have provided a detailed discussion regarding the physical meaning of perfect work and near perfect work, and the necessity for considering these quantities.
+We will see that no heat-engine can actually achieve the value of Carnot efficiency exactly, but moreover, that under certain conditions; some achieve it as a limiting process.\footnote{This subtlety is not unique to nano scale sized systems, but moreover is also true at the macroscopic level.
+In the standard formulation of Carnot's famous results about heat engine efficiency, the Carnot efficiency can only be achieved in the so-called ``quasi-static limit''.} For this reason, it is convenient to introduce the notion of a partially ordered set of heat engines.
+Roughly speaking, we will say later that a heat engine can achieve the Carnot efficiency when a heat engine in the closure of the set can achieve said efficiency.
+Let $\mathcal{S}^\textup{H.E.}=\{(W_\textup{ext},\varepsilon)\}$ denote a partially ordered set\footnote{The partial order is given by the condition $W_\textup{ext}\leq W_\textup{ext}'$ for two set elements $(W_\textup{ext},\varepsilon), (W_\textup{ext}',\varepsilon')\in \mathcal{S}^\textup{H.E.}$.} of heat engines with extracted work $W_\textup{ext}$ and corresponding failure parameter $\varepsilon$, introduced above. \begin{definition}(Near perfect work) We say that a partially ordered set of heat engines $\mathcal{S}^\textup{H.E.}$ (introduced above) can achieve \textup{near perfect work} when \begin{itemize} \item[1)] $0< \varepsilon\leq l,~$ for some fixed $l<1$ and \item[2)] For all $1>p>0$ there exists a non trivial subset $\mathcal{S}^\textup{H.E.}_p\subset \mathcal{S}^\textup{H.E.}$ such that when $(W_\textup{ext},\varepsilon)\in \mathcal{S}^\textup{H.E.}_p$, \be 0<\frac{\Delta S}{W_\textup{ext}}<p,\ee where recall $\Delta S=\Delta S(\varepsilon)$ \textup{[}see Eq. \eqref{def:binaryentropy}\textup{]}. \end{itemize} \end{definition} Note that when this definition is used in lemmas and theorems, the precise type of ``heat engine'' will be specified, e.g. heat engines satisfying the macroscopic laws of thermodynamics (which are defined later).
+In the main text, we have provided a detailed discussion regarding the physical meaning of perfect work and near perfect work, and the necessity for considering these quantities.
+In particular, it is discussed how it can only be achieved as a limiting process.
+Why we are interested in such limits will become apparent when we discuss the macroscopic case, even before we derive the efficiency in the nano regime.
 As we will see later in the proof to Lemma \ref{lem:cannot do better than carnot with porb failuer}, 1) and 2) in Def. \ref{def:near perfect work} are both satisfied if and only if \be \displaystyle\lim_{\varepsilon\rightarrow 0^+} \frac{\Delta S}{W_\textup{ext}} =0. \ee Since the initial state $\rho_\sttotal^0$ is diagonal in the energy eigenbasis, and since catalytic thermal operations do not create coherences between energy eigenstates, therefore $\rho_\CMW^1$ has to be diagonal in the energy eigenbasis.
 Furthermore, (as already stated above) in Section \ref{Extensions to the setup}, we extend the setup to include correlation in the final state between the battery, cold bath and machine and more general final battery states.